 Fire damage is one of the scariest things that can happen to you and your family.
-Make sure you have a working smoke alarm in every room and test them regularly.
-Having a fire extinguisher is also recommended as it will be your first line of defense.
-Most importantly, make sure you and your loved ones have an evacuation plan regardless of where the fire is occurring in the house. are a few tips to prevent a fire from happening in the first place.
+Make sure you have a working smoke detector in every room and test them regularly.
+Having a fire extinguisher on hand is also recommended as it will be your first line of defense.
+Most importantly, make sure you and your loved ones have an evacuation plan regardless of where the fire is occurring in the house.
+Here are a few tips to prevent a fire from happening in your home/business.

 Be very careful when you cook and keep an eye on your stove at all times.
 It is recommended that you never leave the kitchen while cooking.
-Keep flammable dish towels, paper towels, and pot holders away from the stove.
+Keep flammable items such as dish towels, paper towels, and pot holders away from the stove.

 Never use faulty equipment.
 Look out for frayed or torn cords and wires.
 For this reason, you never want to run a cord under furniture or rugs.
-Wires get hot and the insulation on wires can also tear in places that you can't see, and cause a fire when up against flammable material.
+Wires get hot and the insulation on wires can also tear in places that you can't see.
+This can start a fire when brushed up against flammable material.

-Inspect and clean all household heating utilities annually.
-Portable heaters, fireplaces and heaters all need an annual inspection.
+Inspect and clean all household heating utilities annually, including fireplaces, portable and stationary heaters.
 Keep them away from anything flammable, such as curtains, bed sheets, and clothing.
 Also, always unplug them when you leave the house.

 Never smoke in your home, and use deep ashtrays in your balconies and back yard.
-One of the leading causes of fires in the home is someone falling asleep with a cigarette in their hand.
+One of the leading causes of house fires is someone falling asleep with a cigarette in their hand.

 Candles are beautiful, but can also be a liability.
 If you must light candles, then keep them within eyesight.
 If you can’t keep a close eye on your candles while they are burning, consider purchasing battery operated candles.

-Your Time – We will manage your claim and minimize the time you will have to spend dealing with adjustment issues, which including meeting with the insurance company adjusters, their contractors and various other vendors.
+Your Time – We will manage your claim and minimize the time you will have to spend dealing with adjustment issues, which including meeting with the insurance company, their contractors and various other vendors.

-We Even the Playing Field – We have years of claims experience and know how to read and interpret policies to determine what you are actually entitled to recover.
+We Even the Playing Field – We have years of claim experience and know how to read and interpret policies to determine what you are actually entitled to recover.

 Faster Resolution – We know what documentation is needed to support the amount of your loss and how it should be presented to the insurance company which usually results in you getting paid quicker.